codycarroll/birdsense_TNC/README.md

 ```
 cloudy = 0.10
 ```
-- Program specific information: field_bid_names (dictionary)
+- Program-specific information: field_bid_names (dictionary)
-  The following areas need to defined or modified:
+  The following areas need to be defined or modified:
-  - BidID and FieldID names: the names for bid and field id used in GEE assest in [Define Fields](### Define fields) step
+  - BidID and FieldID names: the names for bid and field id used in GEE asset in [Define Fields](###-Define-fields) step
-  - enrolled status (list): the name(s) of the enrollment status used in GEE assest in [Define Fields](### Define fields) step
+  - enrolled status (list): the name(s) of the enrollment status used in GEE asset in [Define Fields](###-Define-fields) step
   - season: the program season and year
-  - start_string in quates: the start date of the program or the first date of monitoring
+  - start_string in quotes: the start date of the program or the first date of monitoring
-  - (Optional) Google Drive folder/file id from the Google Drive [API Authentication](### Google Drive API Authentication (Optional)) step.
+  - (Optional) Google Drive folder/file id from the Google Drive [API Authentication](###-Google-Drive-API-Authentication-(Optional)) step.
 Use None if no Google Drive File is required.

-  Use the format as below to add new program(s) to the programs dictionary and separate by comma
+  Use the format below to add new program(s) to the programs dictionary and separate by comma.
 ```
 field_bid_names = {
                    "Bid4Birds": ['BidID', 'FieldID', ['Enrolled'], 'Spring 2023', '2023-02-01', None],
                     "new_program_name": ['BidID_name', 'FieldID_name', ['Enrolled', 'other_enroll_status_name'], 'program season year', 'start_date', 'Google_drive_file_ID']
                   }
 ```
-- field name and field GEE asset maping: field_list (dictionary) add the program name and GEE asset name pair(s) to the field_list dictionary:
+- field name and field GEE asset mapping: field_list (dictionary) add the program name and GEE asset name pair(s) to the field_list dictionary:
 ```
 field_list = {